elimetzlerprieb/Sudoku/Sudoku/ReadMe.txt

 This file contains a summary of what you will find in each of the files that make up your [!output PROJECT_NAME] application.

+    Sudoku

+    This application contains a number of classes built to facilitate generating, interacting with, solving, and validating Sudoku puzzles.

     This is the main project file for VC++ projects generated using an Application Wizard.